 The Future of Milwaukee's Past

 The Brewhouse Inn & Suites offers a bona fide experience filled with Milwaukee’s brewing past combined with modern-day amenities.
-Our prime location offers both a quiet retreat for travelers and quick access to the vibrant offerings of downtown, the East side, Brady Street, Bay View and Riverwest.
-Although our building and neighborhood are immersed with its history, we’ve gone to great lengths to be certified in Leadership in Energy and Environmental Design (LEED).
+Our prime location offers both a quiet retreat for travelers and quick access to the vibrant offerings of downtown, the East side, Brady Street, Bay View, and Riverwest.
+Although our building and neighborhood are immersed in its history, we’ve gone to great lengths to be certified in Leadership in Energy and Environmental Design (LEED).

 Before planning and construction even began, members of The Brewery District development team, the City of Milwaukee Department of City Development, Milwaukee Metropolitan Sewerage District, representatives from local universities, national sustainability experts, and other community stakeholders held discussions about sustainability issues and green strategies specific to The Brewery site.
-Cleanup efforts of the complex's buildings included removal of asbestos, lead paint, contaminated soils, and other pollutants.
+Cleanup efforts of the complex's buildings included the removal of asbestos, lead paint, contaminated soils, and other pollutants.
 The Brewery recycled, reclaimed, or resold more than 85 percent of all debris from demolished buildings and infrastructure, and new buildings must have a minimum of 75 percent of their construction waste recycled.